2018 KANJAM WORLD CHAMPIONSHIP

 Tournament Rules & Format

 - This is a major tournament which will follow official KanJam rules.
 Full rules available below (scroll down on this page or click here to access rules categories).
-If there is a referee available, they will also have a printed copy of the rules.
+Referees will also have a printed copy of the rules and will be available for any questions.

 - Teams are asked to leave all flying discs at their courts when games are completed.